Cricket: Sophie Devine smashes records in incredible Twenty20 innings for White Ferns against South Africa

 That surpassed the previous record of four held by India's Mithali Raj, and Devine made sure she didn't miss out on more feats, getting through to her maiden Twenty20 century by striking a boundary with four balls left in the innings.

+Devine put her recent form down to a quest to be more consistent.

+"The last 12 months I've really challenged myself to be consistent with my performances.
+If I looked at my batting career a couple of years ago I was really inconsistent – so it's been a focus to be able to produce performances like that game after game."

-She was run out on the penultimate ball to end up on 105, contributing a remarkable 61 per cent of the White Ferns' runs, and giving South Africa an almighty target to chase this afternoon.
+She was run out on the penultimate ball to end up on 105, contributing a remarkable 61 per cent of the White Ferns' runs, and giving South Africa an almighty target to chase.

+They didn't come close - being bowled out for 102, with Anna Peterson taking 3-14, Jess Kerr 2-17, and Devine, of course, chipping in with a wicket and a catch as the White Ferns sealed a series victory with a game to spare.